 However, the Miranda rule does not necessarily apply to every interaction with law enforcement.
 If authorities question you without making an arrest, they do not have to advise you of your rights.
 They also do not need to do so if they arrest you but do not question you.

 It can be difficult to know whether your rights have been violated at your arrest.
 One of our attorneys can review your case and advise you of your legal options.
 Contact our office to arrange a consultation.
-Contact an attorney, like Criminal Lawyer Civic Center, San Francisco, CA, today for more information.
+Contact an attorney today for more information.